PRISONEDUCATION.COM: WHO WE ARE AND WHAT WE STAND FOR

 - Improving the quality of life for countless American communities.

-A unique group, which engages in the transaction of education in prison, is that of educators.
-Most educators don't go into the field of prison education -- sometimes called correctional education -- from the start.
+A unique group, which engages in the transaction of prison education, is that of educators.
+Most teachers don't go into the field of correctional education from the start.
 They happen to be exposed to it in one way or another.
-At first, most are dubious of the incarcerated students and prison education as a whole, but almost categorically these concerns, doubts, and worries are put to rest and exchanged with enthralled support and commitment to the cause of prison education.
+At first, most are dubious of the incarcerated students and courses in prison as a whole, but almost categorically these concerns, doubts, and worries are put to rest and exchanged with enthralled support and commitment to the cause of prison education.

 Prison education is transformational for educators by: